-I turned left and began to walk down the Keyser Run Fire Road (yellow blaze).
-From here, the trail is not nearly as interesting or challenging (it is a fire road.
+I turned left and began to walk down the Keyser Run Fire Road (yellow blazes).
+From here, the trail is not as interesting or challenging (it is a service road).

 As you continue along, the trail changes from dirt to gravel to dirt.
 There’s even a section of trail that runs through a pine forest.

 The layer of soft pine needles on the trail is welcome.
 It’s also unusual after spending so much time among rocks and water the first two miles.